 Today I want to focus on one method of sourcing for Amazon FBA: sourcing from wholesale suppliers.
 We’re going to have a couple more posts after this one, so stick with me to learn more about where to find wholesale sources and other wholesale time hacks.
 But for today, let’s discuss the top 9 reasons why you should consider adding wholesale sourcing to your Amazon FBA business.

 We’re all in this business to make profits, right?
 Well, selling items sourced via wholesale has huge profit potentials.
 You can find items with great return on investment (ROI) for resale on Amazon because you buy them at a low wholesale price, compared to what other sellers are getting by buying from retail sources.

 2. Go both wide and deep on inventory

 Buying via a wholesale account gives you the opportunity to search their catalog for several different profitable items in one product line, and you can then buy larger quantities of those items than you would be able to if sourcing via RA or OA.
-Once you’ve done your research on the sales history data on CamelCamelCamel and Keepa, as well as researching how much your competition has in stock (we use the How Many? extension for doing this research), you can make an informed decision and buy as many of an item as you feel comfortable buying, rather than being limited to what’s on the shelf at the retail store.
+Once you’ve done your research on the sales history data on Keepa, as well as researching how much your competition has in stock (we use the How Many? extension for doing this research), you can make an informed decision and buy as many of an item as you feel comfortable buying, rather than being limited to what’s on the shelf at the retail store.

 But you don’t have to worry about making a huge wholesale order of only one item to meet a company’s minimum purchase requirement.
 You can order a few of several different items, test them out, assess the results of your sales, and make a decision about reordering and possibly going deeper.